lougheedlab/eDNA_Manual/src/sections/Section 7.rst

 al., 2009; Miya et al., 2015).
-After Taberlet’s publication in 2012, the application of conserved primers in environmental samples became an increasingly sought-after technique, with over 1000 articles published using the term “eDNA metabarcoding” in 2023 alone (Taberlet et al., 2012; Figure 10).
+After Taberlet’s publication in 2012, the application of conserved primers in environmental samples became an increasingly sought-after technique, with over 1000 articles published using the term “eDNA metabarcoding” in 2023 alone (Taberlet et al., 2012; :numref:`scholar`).
 Advances in sequencing technologies facilitated the emergence of the simultaneous detection of multiple species within a single assay and the ability to screen hundreds of samples simultaneously using High Throughput Sequencing (HTS) (Slatko et al., 2018; Garlapati et al., 2019) - note that Next Generation Sequencing (NGS) is a phrase that is